In the space

 As we approached the entrance made in the ancient way with arching mortared stones, I remember the sense of enchantment that we would be led to such a place where clearly very few tourists ever came.
 They lead us through the cool echoing nave with a few rows of wooden benches.
 I remember only a simple altar in the transept and stain glass window of a simple figure of Christ behind it in the small rounded choir.
 They went ahead of us to the side of the transept, opening a small door.
 As we followed them, we could see stone steps curving downward.
 We climbed down the spiralling stairs to a stone area below.

 There, with the only light from a few bare light bulbs hanging from the ceiling, we saw the rock partitions that once formed some part of the walls of monks’ cells.
 We wandered through the whole underground warren which seemed to extend out behind the actual walls of the church above.
-The couple explained this had been the original monastery, built in the Ninth Century.
+The couple explained this had been the original monastery, the one that had been built in the ninth century.
 In that beginning time, there had been a small Romanesque chapel above.
-The church had been expanded and rebuilt in the Twelfth Century.
+The church had been expanded and rebuilt in the twelfth century.
 Renovations had begun and then stopped in some more recent time.
 Now without a congregation, it was maintained somehow by local people and government funds.

 We stood there for some time, each in separate spots in that enclosed space.
-Clearly, our thoughts were given wings by the place.
-There was something in the confined air, the cool stone that provided me a peaceful, pervasive sense of the centuries of meditation, the endless hours of chanting that had reverberated here and in the church above.
-It seeped in through my skin into my bones, sending a shiver through my spine.
+The place seemed to give thought wings.
+There was something in the confined air, the cool stone that provided such a peaceful, pervasive sense of the centuries of meditation, the endless hours of chanting that had reverberated here and in the church above.
+It seeped in through my skin into my bones, sending a shiver up my spine.

-We left quietly, with a reverence for a place of worship neither my friend nor I had absorbed growing up with modern intellectual American parents.
+We left quietly, with a reverence for a place of worship neither my friend nor I had known before, having growing up with our modern intellectual, atheistic American parents.
 To this day, I don’t really know where we had gone or whether I could find that place again.

-The couple drove us to a cafe in a village square in their little blue Renault.
+The couple drove us to a café in a village square in their little blue Renault.
 I’m sure we shared a carafe of local wine and some ham sandwiches on lengths of baguettes, but I have no real memory of that meal or of the rest of our time with them.
 They must have dropped us off as promised.

 I think it was late that afternoon that a large car with a middle-aged man at the wheel stopped to pick us up.
 We climbed in with a bit of hesitation, exchanging glances, as he was a fairly large and burly guy who gave off a sense of authority and the habit of power.
 He was going to all the way to Marseilles and would drop us off when the road diverged to Cannes.
 A long way.
 Michel motioned for me and my friend to take the back seat as he went around to the front passenger seat, but the man said,